pixelsdb/pixels/README.md

 ### Statistics Collection*
 This is optional.
 Data statistics enable cost-based query optimization for the queries.
 Start Pixels and Trino, make sure that Trino can execute queries on `tpch` schema.
-In pixels-sink, use the following commands to collect the data statistics for the columns in each table.
+In pixels-cli, use the following commands to collect the data statistics for the columns in each table.
 ```bash
 STAT -s tpch -t nation -o false -c true
 STAT -s tpch -t region -o false -c true